 One of the most challenging enclosure design projects is perhaps IP67 enclosure design for automotive electronics.
 These enclosures are subjected to unprecedented vibration, extreme temperature variations along with most unfavourable ingress and impact conditions.

-These concepts were subjected to a selection process using Pugh matrix where the design criteria is weighed again concept features.
+These concepts were subjected to a selection process using a Pugh matrix where the design criteria are weighed again concept features.

 Key changes were made and the design was moving towards its final revision.

 Validation of the design was done by building the Mark1 prototype.Graphics & UI design.